mholtkamp/octave/Documentation/Lua/Misc/Globals.md

  - Ret: `Asset asset` Loaded asset
 ---
 ### AsyncLoadAsset
-Request the an asset be loaded asynchronously.
+Request an asset be loaded asynchronously.
 This function will return a reference to an asset, and you can check if it has been loaded.
-Call asset:IsLoaded() to see if it has been loaded.
+Call `asset:IsLoaded()` to see if it has been loaded.
 TODO: Add function callback to handle when asset is loaded.

 Sig: `asset = AsyncLoadAsset(name)`
  - Arg: `string name` Asset name